rajeshvkothari/oom/Internal/Tick_Readme.md

 	  - Configuration:

-	    This tab helps to manage all Kapaciters and their connection.# TICKCLAMP
+	    This tab helps to manage all Kapaciters and their connection.